What are they?

 How could they help me with my learning?

 By keeping all your information about bookmarks in one place, and making it easy to find and sort them using tags, bookmarking tools make retrieving information much more straightforward.
 In addition, if you decide to use the "social" aspects of a bookmarking service, looking at resources others have tagged can help you find sites you might not have otherwise encountered.
-The Department has started to tag all the websites used in our short courses under OxfordOnlineShortCourses in the bookmarking tool Delicious.
-You may find it useful to use the tags here to see all the sites used on a course, in a subject or sorted in other ways.

 How can I start using one?